Dinith13/Sky-Light-Cinema/README.md

 Our team chose the MERN stack for its flexibility and scalability, and we use GitHub for version control to ensure smooth collaboration and code management.

+In short, Skylight Cinema's management system is an all-in-one solution for cinema owners, offering automation, improved efficiency, and a modern approach to managing daily operations.